miklevin/MikeLev.in/_posts/2023-01-29-start-that-foss-seo-book.md

 headline: "Commencing a FOSS SEO Book: Join My Journey and the Discussion!"
 description: On January 29, 2023, I committed to writing a FOSS SEO Book.
 I'm learning how to use Twitter to best resonate my message and build an audience.
 I've started the project and I'm dedicated to seeing it through.
 Follow my journey and join the discussion!
 keywords: FOSS, SEO, Book, January 29, 2023, Twitter, Message, Resonate, Audience, URL, Dedication, Consistency, Connect, Reshape, Discussion, Thread
-categories: message, twitter, seo, audience
+categories: twitter, message, audience, seo
 permalink: /blog/start-that-foss-seo-book/
 layout: post
 group: blog